DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

 **Solve the SVD**:

 We use the multiplication of transpose of $A$ and matrix $A$ , and we will obtain a new $n×$n matrix $A^TA$.
 If the $A^TA$ is the square matrix, we will continue to do the eigenvalue decomposation.
-And the result of the eigenvalues and eigenvectors can satisfy this equation:
+And the result of the eigenvalues and eigenvectors can satisfy this equation:<br>
 $$
 (A^TA)v_i = \lambda_iv_i
 $$
 Now we can obtain the $n$ eigenvalues and $n$ eigenvectors of the matrix $A^TA$.
 We can use these eigenvectors to compose a $n×n$ matrix $V$.
 In general, we define the feature vectors of matrix $V$ as the right singular vectors.

 Next, we rely on very distinct way to generate another square matrix, which is $m×m $  $AA^T$.
 We do the eigenvalues decomposation to obtain the another sets of the eigenvalues and eigenvectors.
-The eigenvectors can compose a $m×m$ matrix $U$, we can these eigenvectors as the left singular vectors.
+The eigenvectors can compose a $m×m$ matrix $U$, we can these eigenvectors as the left singular vectors.<br>
 $$
 (AA^T)u_i = \lambda_i
 $$